alhajee/ckan/doc/maintaining/tracking.rst

 Page View Tracking
 ==================

-CKAN has a core extension already installed that allows the system to anonymously track visits to pages of your site.
+FMLD has a core extension already installed that allows the system to anonymously track visits to pages of your site.
 You ca use this tracking data to:

 * Sort datasets by popularity